shapely/shapely/docs/manual.rst

 .. method:: object.overlaps(other)

-  Returns ``True`` if the objects have more than one but not all points in common, they have the same dimension, and the intersection of the interiors of the geometries has the same dimension as the geometries themselves.
+  Returns ``True`` if the geometries have more than one but not all points in common, have the same dimension, and the intersection of the interiors of the geometries has the same dimension as the geometries themselves.

 .. method:: object.touches(other)